IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

 As you should see, because the stack now incorporates helmet, the HTTP headers have changes, and our application runs with this protection.
 The inclusion of helmet is just an example of some of the security hardening you might want to take within your own enterprise.

+Stop this current appsody run by running `appsody stop` in a separate terminal window, from within the same directory.

 ### 4. Use the new stack in our example application

 A final step is to switch the actual quote-frontend application we built in [Exercise 2](../exercise-2/README.md) to use our new stack (rather than the original `nodejs-express` stack).